OsramAutomotive/test-analysis/README.md

 * Temperature profile
 * Current draw for each mode that is present

+Here is an example:

 ![Example temporal plot](images/plot.png)

 ### 2) Current Histograms
 Histograms can be created to visualize the distribution of currents at different test conditions.
 If provided, limits are drawn as vertical dashed lines.

+Here is an example:

 ![Example histogram](images/hist.png)